midzer/beerbase/content/breweries/sierra-nevada-brewing-co/celebration-ale.md

 upc: 0
 ---
 From the Sierra Nevada Brewing Co. website:
-The long, cold nights of winter are a little brighter with CelebrationÂ® Ale.
-Wonderfully robust and rich, CelebrationÂ® Ale is dry-hopped for a lively, intense aroma.
+The long, cold nights of winter are a little brighter with Celebration® Ale.
+Wonderfully robust and rich, Celebration® Ale is dry-hopped for a lively, intense aroma.
 Brewed especially for the holidays, it is perfect for a festive gathering or for a quiet evening at home.